 Fallen leaves rustle underfoot.
 They smell good.
 The wind sometimes whips them into a frenzy of dancing shapes.

-However, fall leaves could also be considered free organic fertilizer right in your yard!
+However, fall leaves can also be considered free organic fertilizer right in your yard!
 And, though there is labor involved, you need to rake or blow them up or they’ll smother your lawn and create other issues.

 Many communities around here make compost from the leaves residents drop off at dumps and transfer stations; the larger towns and cities hold leaf- and yard-waste collections!
 I’ve just finished spreading a pickup load of my town’s leaf compost in my vegetable garden.